emacsway/sqlbuilder/docs/index.rst

         :param cond: Selection criterias
         :type cond: Expr
         :param op: Attribute of ``operator`` module or None, ``operator.and_`` by default
-        :return: copy of Query instance with new criteria
+        :return: copy of self with new criteria
         :rtype: Query

         Example of usage::